andGarc/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

-Merge tables on a unique identifier (our primary key is "BKG_KEY"), but let the "sf" object come first or is special attributes get lost.
+Merge tables on a unique identifier (our primary key is "BKG_KEY"), but let the "sf" object come first or its special attributes get lost.